 Emotional Health Vs Mental Health

 People like to use the term ‘emotional health’ and ‘mental health’ interchangeably.
-There is a significant difference between emotional and mental health.
+There is a significant difference between mental and emotional health.

+What is emotional health?
 Emotional health focuses on a person’s ability to stay connected to their emotions and their ability to manage those emotions effectively.
-Mental health, on the other hand, refers to a person’s overall wellbeing including psychological, social, and emotional.
+Mental health, on the other hand, refers to a person’s overall well-being including psychological, social, and emotional.

 Poor mental health doesn’t mean poor emotional health.
 It isn’t necessary that a person with a mental health disorder might have poor emotional health.
 A person with a mental health problem might struggle with their daily activities but with the help of good emotional health, they might still be able to perform their daily tasks – albeit with difficulty.

-Taking care of our emotional health is as important as taking care of our mental or physical health.
+Taking care of our mental health and emotional health is as important as taking care of our physical health.
 Maintaining good emotional health is as important as it:

 - Increases our resilience to stress.
 Poor emotional health can cause physical distress and impact our immune system.

-- Deepens relationships and increase empathy.
+- Deepens relationships and increases empathy.
 Emotional health helps us connect and empathize with others.

 - Increases self-esteem.
 It is common knowledge that our thoughts and feelings influence our self-worth.
 Good emotional health increases our self-awareness and helps us see the best in ourselves.